auth0/docs/articles/mfa/guides/customize-mfa-universal-login.md

 ---
-description: Learn how to customize MFA with Universal Login.
+description: Learn how to customize MFA pages with Universal Login branding options.
 topics:
   - mfa
   - custom-mfa